Environmental, Social and Governance (ESG)

 The biodiversity strategy includes the diversion of the Brook river, and the conservation of peatland, both being major contributors to the biodiversity enhancements.

-Deliver nature-based solutions to build climate resilience and ecological enhancements, across the existing sites
+Use nature-based solutions to deliver climate resilience and ecological enhancements across existing service areas

 Following a green skills Ecology Day in October 2024 which involved 29 year 6 students presenting ideas for ecological enhancement, we brought their ideas to life by installing a bug hotel and a duck house at Cobham services.
 These initiatives have added valuable habitats for the local wildlife we nurture on our sites.